Search

 The use of RMS becomes mandatory in the context of different business processes based on when the process begins to rely on the RMS data.

-EMA's business teams will provide stakeholders with information in advance, including on process changes and implementation timelines.
+For future integrations, EMA business teams will provide stakeholders with information on any planned process changes and implementation timelines.

 The timing of mandatory use may vary between human and veterinary stakeholders, depending on the business processes using the RMS data and their implementation timelines.